SPHINX PINASTRI Linnaeus, 1758

 Rests by day on a solid surface, usually the trunk of a pine tree, where it is extremely well camouflaged.
 Most often, single or isolated groups of trees are selected and it is in such situations that mating pairs are often found, for females are reluctant to fly until paired and remain on the trunk near where they emerged.
 Although some will separate in mid-afternoon, pairs normally remain in copula until dusk, when males fly off to feed, and possibly mate a second time, while females commence egg laying.
 Most sweet-smelling flowers, especially Lonicera, are avidly visited, with no time preference being shown.
 Both sexes are regularly attracted to light.

 According to Izerskiy (1999), females tend to be active between 23.00h and 01.10h, males between 23.40h and 02.50h.
-This is in distinct contrast to the related eastern species, Sphinx morio arestus, which is active at dawn.
+This is in distinct contrast to the related eastern species, Hyloicus morio arestus, which is active at dawn.

 FLIGHT-TIME